remyhonig/elfeed-org/README.md

 * Feeds must start with `http`.
 * Tag rules must start with `entry-title: ` and end with a regular expression.
-* A tag rule tags all the posts that match the regular expression in the title
+* A tag rule tags all the posts that match the regular expression in the title using a "tag hook" with `elfeed-make-tagger`.
+For more info see https://github.com/skeeto/elfeed
 * You may add text below the headline with the url to describe the feed or to add notes.
 They will be ignored.
 * Headlines not starting with `http` or `entry-title: ` will be ignored.